Robert Forster stops by to speak to our students [VIDEO]

 Forster Physical Therapy has been voted “Best of LA” in Los Angeles Magazine for good reason.
 They are experienced, compassionate and extremely committed to getting you back to do the things you love and doing them better than before.
 They will fully rehabilitate your injury but also find the cause and correct that as well.
 This group of physical therapists, let by Robert Forester, fully rehabilitates injuries by finding the cause and correcting it.

-Below is a video snippet of Robert Forster’s presentation to the students of Fremont College:
+Below is a video snippet of Robert Forster’s presentation to the students of Fremont University:

 To learn more about Robert Forster and Phase-IV visit their website or click on the image below.